Last updated on June 6th, 2020 at 06:00 am

 While I am not a huge fan of only relying on ads to make money with a blog, but I am a firm believer in using different monetization methods to create passive income.

-Since I’ve joined this ad network, I’ve slowed down on my content writing on this blog so I can work on my other blog.
+Since I’ve joined this ad network, I’ve slowed down on my content writing on this blog so I can work on my.
 The great thing is that even if I don’t make any affiliate sales, I am still earning money from these display ads.

 You’ll lose visitors just to earn a couple of pennies.
 At least that was my experience was with it.